 I want to clarify that orthotics will NOT help your child develop an arch.
 It will provide all the benefits previously mentioned and MOST importantly, reduce or eliminate the foot and leg pain that your child has been experiencing.

-In the case that your child might need an orthotic, he must be fitted in a good supportive shoe, since the orthotics and the shoes work together.
+Please remember that orthotics must be fitted in a good supportive shoe, since the orthotics and the shoes work together.
 If you decide to invest in an orthotic, and you put it inside a shoe that is too soft or that doesn’t offer enough support, you will be THROWING your MONEY away!

-Some parents also come to the store saying that they took their child to their pediatrician and even though the child showed clear signs of pronation and flat feet, the pediatrician told them that the child was fine and was going to outgrow the issue.
-Do NOT ignore your children’s foot or leg pain!
-Always get a second opinion!
+Some parents also come to the store saying that they took their child to their pediatrician and even though the child showed clear signs of overpronation and flat feet, the pediatrician told them that the child was fine and was going to outgrow the issue.
+Do NOT ignore your children’s foot or leg pain and always get a second opinion!

-Making Sure The Orthotics Fit – 4 Steps To Get It Right!
+Making Sure the Orthotics Fit – 3 Simple Steps To Get It Right!

-Do you have a children shoe store in your area that you trust?
+Do you have a children’s shoe store in your area that you trust?
 It is extremely hard to fit orthotics and shoes for children if you don’t know what you are doing.
-I am only here to help parents who do not have a children shoe store in their area that they trust.
+I am only here to help parents who do not have a children’s shoe store in their area that they trust.
 I believe in supporting local businesses, specially those that hire specialized employees.

 By a local shoe store I don’t mean chain stores such as Stride Rite or Nordstrom’s, since they don’t have qualified or experienced employees.
-I actually wrote a post explaining why you MUST STOP taking your kids’ to be fitted for shoes in those places.
-The post is called: The Best Place To Buy Kids Shoes – Avoid Stride Rite, Nordstrom, Payless…
+I actually created a map that showcases the best fitting shoe stores in the United States by state:

 1- It all starts with a shoe that has a removable insole.
 If the shoe doesn’t have a removable insole, the orthotic WILL NOT fit properly inside the shoe.
-You can find more information about this step in my post: Shoes With Removable Insoles For Orthotics – Make Sure You Get The Right Fit
+All the shoe styles I recommended above come with a removable insole.
+START by removing the original insole of the shoe:

 I also wanted you to know that shoes with laces will provide more benefits than shoes with velcro straps.
 Shoe laces will provide your child with more stability and support, and it will allow your child to completely secure the heel area of the shoe.